T-Goon/3041-Lab-0/README.md

   c.
 On your computer open a terminal in the directory where you would like to have your project folder and use the command `git clone link-to-YOUR-copy-of-the-repo` to clone your repository

   d.
 Move into your *lab0* directory and create an *index.html* file with the same content as [here](https://github.com/cs3041-hci-D20/lab0/blob/master/README.md#indexhtml-code).
-Save your edit.
+You can use any editor mentioned [here](https://github.com/cs3041-hci-D20/lab0/blob/master/README.md#TextEditor) Save your edit.

   e.
 Whenever you want to submit your local changes to your remote repository, open a terminal inside your project and type the following commands:
 ```